-We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Keros Therapeutics, Inc. The Annual Meeting will be held via live audio webcast on Wednesday, June 1, 2022 at 9:00 a.m.
+We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Keros Therapeutics, Inc. The Annual Meeting will be held via live audio webcast on Tuesday, June 6, 2023 at 9:00 a.m.
 Eastern time.
-In light of the continued COVID-19 pandemic, for the safety of all our stockholders and to facilitate stockholder participation in the Annual Meeting, we have determined that the Annual Meeting will be held in a virtual meeting format this year, with no physical in-person meeting.
+To facilitate stockholder participation in the Annual Meeting, we have determined that the Annual Meeting will again be held in a virtual meeting format this year, with no physical in-person meeting.
 Stockholders attending the virtual Annual Meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
 We encourage you to attend online and participate.
 We recommend that you log in a few minutes before 9:00 a.m.
-Eastern time on June 1, 2022 to ensure you are logged in when the Annual Meeting starts.
+Eastern time on June 6, 2023 to ensure you are logged in when the Annual Meeting starts.